zxcwhale/android_hal_gpsbds/README.md

 # Android hal driver for gps and bds
 An android hal driver, support for both gps and bds satellites system.

+##Basic working flow

+1. When android system boot, it will auto load /system/hw/lib/gps.default.so
+2. gps.default.so first open gps tty and start a thread to listen the gps tty
+3. gps.default.so will parse the NMEA protocal on gps tty
+4. When the NMEA data containing locaion info(latitude, longitude and altitude), gps.default.so report location to framework.
+5. When the NMEA data containing satellites info(prn, azimuth, elevation, cn0 and is_used), gps.default.so report satellites's status to framework.

+* NMEA protocal is not a topic here

+##Android's limited
 As android's original location service only support prn from 1 to 32(for it's use an int32 to hold all the satellites's in_use_fix_flag), that's only enough for gps system.

 To support bds system, we need something more tricky.